-This exhibition by Yeshan Yang (School of Design and Creative Arts) provides an immersive and interactive experience of sculptures, such as cage-like structures that challenge viewers’ perceptions and the boundaries of reality.
+Yang’s sculptural works, which include cage-like structures, challenge perceptions and the boundaries of reality.
 They do this by generating moiré patterns that challenge spatial depth and create motion where none exists.

-The purpose of this research has been to analyse how illusion affects the boundaries of reality and perception through visual ambiguity in sculptures that have the structure of a cage.
+The research behind this exhibition has focused on analysing how illusion affects the boundaries of reality and perception through visual ambiguity in sculptures that have the structure of a cage.
 Furthermore, this has extended into explorations of how moiré patterns can challenge perceptions of sculpture’s materiality and dematerialize it perceptually.

-By harnessing the power of moiré patterns, Yang explores the materiality of sculpture and its potential to transcend the physical realm.
-These dual cylindrical structures create a mesmerizing illusion of flow, undulation, and transformation, blurring the lines between the material and immaterial.
+Yang’s dual cylindrical structures create a mesmerising illusion of flow, undulation and transformation, which blurs the lines between the material and the immaterial.

 As you explore, your movements become integral in intensifying these illusions and challenging conventional material form.
 This exhibition also unveils a treasure trove of research models, studies, and reflective surfaces that mirror the art of perceptual ambiguity.

 There is step-free access into the gallery via a ramp and side door.
 During opening hours, there will be an invigilator on duty in the gallery.
 If you require their assistance, then please alert them on arrival by calling to them or waving at them – the entrance to the gallery is fully glazed and the main entrance door should be open.